The Villages Movement

 by other nonprofits, senior centers, and government agencies.

-Villages fully utilize these services and then fill the gaps.
+Villages use these services and then fill the gaps.

 chores, gardening, and light home repairs and maintenance that

-- Vendors that are thoroughly vetted provide professional services and
+Vendors that are vetted by Village volunteers provide professional services and home repairs.